terraform-ibm-modules/terraform-ibm-scc-workload-protection/modules/account_check/README.md

 # Account Check

-This module determines whether a given IBM Cloud account is part of an `Enterprise` or is a `Standalone (Normal)` account.
+This module determines whether a given IBM Cloud account is part of an `ENTERPRISE` or is a `Standalone (ACCOUNT)` account.
 It uses the IBM Cloud Enterprise Management API and can be easily integrated into Terraform configurations via the external data source.

 ### Usage